-We all know the feeling of sinking into bed after a long day… but if you’re sinking too far, you might be causing more harm than good.
+We all know the feeling of sinking into bed after a long day… but if you’re sinking too far, you might be doing more harm than good.
 While there’s nothing wrong with preferring a softer sleep surface, everyone needs a certain amount of support to promote healthy spinal alignment.

-Beyond just preference, choosing the right firmness level comes down to your unique sleep needs, body type, and sleep position.
+Beyond just preference, choosing the right firmness level comes down to your unique sleep needs, body type and sleep position.
 From lower back pain to muscle and joint stiffness, these are some of the signs that your mattress is too soft.

 Sign #1: You wake up with a stiff and sore lower back.

 The most common symptom of a bed that’s too soft is a stiff and sore lower back.
 This usually happens first thing in the morning, after you’ve been in bed for a prolonged period of time.
 While there are plenty of causes for a sore lower back, persistent morning aches and pains are usually a good indicator that your bed is the problem.

 Sign #2: You have a hard time getting comfortable.

 Tossing and turning every once in a while is common—stress, anxiety and even poor health can be contributing causes to insomnia.
 That said, your mattress plays an important role in how long it takes to get comfortable at night.
 If you find yourself constantly readjusting it could be a sign your muscles aren’t able to fully relax…a key sign your mattress is too soft.